basecom/FixturesPlugin/docs/helpers/currency.md

 ## getCurrencyEuro

-The `getCurrencyEuro` method return the EURO currency or null if it doesn't exists.
+The `getCurrencyEuro` method returns the EURO currency, or null if it doesn't exist.

 ```php
 <?php